American Airlines Flight 587: Victims

 Las Américas International Airport officials created a private area for those who had come to the airport to meet passengers, some of whom were unaware that the airliner had crashed.
-The authorities at John F. Kennedy International Airport used the JFK Ramada Plaza to house relatives and friends of the victims of the crash.
+The authorities at JFK used the Ramada Plaza JFK Hotel to house relatives and friends of the victims of the crash.
 The family crisis center later moved to the Javits Center in Manhattan.

 Cultural background

 In 2001, 51 weekly direct flights were made between JFK and the Dominican Republic, with additional flights in December.
 Most of the flights were offered by American Airlines, and the airline was described as having a virtual monopoly on the route.
 Around 90% of the passengers on the accident flight were of Dominican descent.

 The Guardian described the flight as having "cult status" in Washington Heights, a Dominican area of Manhattan.
 Belkis Lora, a relative of a passenger on Flight 587, said, "Every Dominican in New York has either taken that flight or knows someone who has.
 It gets you there early.
 At home, there are songs about it."
 Seth Kugel, writing for The New York Times, said, "For many Dominicans in New York, these journeys home are the defining metaphor of their complex push-pull relationship with their homeland; they embody, vividly and poignantly, the tug between their current lives and their former selves.
-That fact gave Monday's tragedy a particularly horrible resonance for New York's Dominicans."
-He added, "Even before Monday's crash, Dominicans had developed a complex love-hate relationship with American Airlines, complaining about high prices and baggage restrictions even while favoring the carrier over other airlines that used to travel the same route."
+That fact gave [the] tragedy a particularly horrible resonance for New York's Dominicans."
+He added, "Even before [the] crash, Dominicans had developed a complex love-hate relationship with American Airlines, complaining about high prices and baggage restrictions even while favoring the carrier over other airlines that used to travel the same route."
 David Rivas, a New York City travel agency owner, said, "For the Dominican to go to Santo Domingo during Christmas and summer is like the Muslims going to Mecca."

 The crash did not affect bookings for the JFK–Santo Domingo route.
 Dominicans continued to book travel on the flights until American Airlines ended services between JFK and Santo Domingo on April 1, 2013.

-The intersection of 181st St & Amsterdam Ave in Washington Heights is named "Flight 587 Way" in honor of the victims.
+The intersection of 181st Street and Amsterdam Ave in Washington Heights is named "Flight 587 Way" in honor of the victims.